Murraysville Birth Injury Attorney

 Hypoxic Ischemic Encephalopathy (HIE)

-- A delay in ordering and providing a C-section, or excessive use of vacuum extraction or forceps;
+- Delays in emergency C-sections or excessive use of vacuum or forceps

 Postnatal Sepsis